isomerpages/moe-nationaljc/_draft-pages/55th College Day.md

 <p></p>
 <p><strong><u>The Lim Kim Woon Award</u></strong>
 </p>
-<p><em>The Lim Kim Woon Award, initiated and structured by a former NJCian in honour of our first Principal, recognises students who exemplify the hallmark characteristics and traits of our motto, Service with Honour.
-[Italicised, Alignment: Justify]</em>
+<p><em>The Lim Kim Woon Award, initiated and structured by a former NJCian in honour of our first Principal, recognises students who exemplify the hallmark characteristics and traits of our motto, Service with Honour.</em>
 </p>
 <p></p>
 <p><strong>Chia En Qi, Christi</strong>